sweta07as/task-approval-system/README.md

 ### Task Approval Workflow
 - **Admin** users can:
-- Create tasks by providing a title, description, and deadline.
+- Create tasks by providing a title and description.
 - Approve tasks, which logs the approval time and username in the audit log.
 - **User** users can only view the tasks but cannot approve them.